Home Employee Dismissal | Employment Law Services | Darwin Gray

 This will usually happen when a role is no longer needed.
 Read more about redundancies here.

-Like in a capability case, an employer which is making redundancies should ensure that full notice under the employment contract is given in order to avoid a claim for wrongful dismissal.
+Like in a capability case, an employer which is making redundancies should ensure that full notice under the contract is given in order to avoid a claim for wrongful dismissal.
 If an employee’s old job is at risk of redundancy, an employer must also ensure that other vacancies are explored and that dismissal is a last resort.
 Employees who are on maternity leave also have additional special protections against redundancy.

 What is constructive dismissal?